Jin-Zhijing/Jin-Zhijing.github.io/Page_Timeline.md

 ---
 layout: page
 title: Timeline
-subtitle: Travelling and living all over the world.
+subtitle: A Timeline of Living Around the World.
 ---
 > **"I believe that travelling is not just going somewhere, but LIVING somewhere as a local."**